York-and-Maastricht-Data-Science-Group/fairml/README.md

 This evaluation compares the execution time of the generated target files vs the original files in IBM Fairness AI 360(under the `ibmfai360` directory or at https://github.com/Trusted-AI/AIF360/tree/master/examples).
 The perform the evaluation, run the `execution_time_performance.py` Python file under the `test-python` directory.
 It will take some time to finish all the examples.
 Every example runs 14 iterations.
-If you just want to get through all the examples once, comment all values under the `multiple iteration` line, and use the values under `single iteration` line.
+If you just want to get through all the examples once, comment all values under the `multiple iteration` line, and use the values under the `single iteration` line.

 ```Python
 ## multiple iteration